 To the land which I will show you;

 2And I will make you a great nation,

-10Now there was a famine in the land; so Abram went down to Egypt to sojourn there, for the famine was severe in the land.
-11It came about when he came near to Egypt, that he said to Sarai his wife, “See now, I know that you are a beautiful woman; 12and when the Egyptians see you, they will say, ‘This is his wife’; and they will kill me, but they will let you live.
-13Please say that you are my sister so that it may go well with me because of you, and that I may live on account of you.”
-14It came about when Abram came into Egypt, the Egyptians saw that the woman was very beautiful.
-15Pharaoh’s officials saw her and praised her to Pharaoh; and the woman was taken into Pharaoh’s house.
-16Therefore he treated Abram well for her sake; and gave him sheep and oxen and donkeys and male and female servants and female donkeys and camels.
+10Now there was a famine in the land; and Abram went down into Egypt to live temporarily, for the famine in the land was oppressive and severe.
+11And when he was about to enter Egypt, he said to Sarai his wife, “Listen: I know that you are a beautiful woman; 12so when the Egyptians see you, they will say, ‘This is his wife’; and they will kill me [to acquire you], but they will let you live.
+13Please tell them that you are my sister so that things will go well for me for your sake, and my life will be spared because of you.”
+14And when Abram entered Egypt, the Egyptians saw that Sarai was very beautiful.
+15Pharaoh’s princes (officials) also saw her and praised her to Pharaoh; and the woman was taken [for the purpose of marriage] into Pharaoh’s house (harem).
+16Therefore Pharaoh treated Abram well for her sake; he acquired sheep, oxen, male and female donkeys, male and female servants, and camels.